Roasted Pork Tenderloin with Pork Rub

 Another option is to reheat slices of leftover roasted pork tenderloin in the pan over medium-low heat.
 You can also use an air-fryer and reheat the slices at 350°F for 2-3 minutes.
 Remember to reheat just until heated through, don’t overcook!

-Mix: All you have to do is combine the ingredients in a mixing bowl and give it a good whisk.
+(Pork Rub) Seasoning: All you have to do is combine the ingredients in a mixing bowl, mix, and store in a glass jar.

 Serving Suggestions